Round 1 is at 9AM on Saturday March

 Rounds 1 and 2 for sections with more than 64 players.
 If accelerated pairings are in

-use, the Chief TD will announce this information prior to the
+use, the Chief TD will announce this information before the

 start of Round 1 in the affected section(s).